LegoTypes/ha-synthetic-sensors/README.md

 ### Variable Purpose and Scope

-A variable serves as a short alias for an entity ID, collection pattern, or numeric literal that it references.
+A variable serves as a short alias for an entity ID, collection pattern, numeric literal, or computed formula that it references.
 They can be used in any formula in the main sensor or attribute.

 Variables can be:

 - **Entity IDs**: `"sensor.power_meter"` - References Home Assistant entities
 - **Numeric Literals**: `42`, `3.14`, `-5.0` - Direct numeric values for constants
 - **Collection Patterns**: `"device_class:temperature"` - Dynamic entity aggregation
+- **Computed Variables**: Formulas that calculate values dynamically with dependency ordering

 **Variable Scope**: Variables can be defined at both the sensor level and attribute level: